jimux/ConsoleGPT/README.md

     Prompt: Print the largest files on my system and how big they are.
     0. Exit
     1. sudo du -ah /. | sort -rh | head -n 20
+    2. sudo find / -type f -printf "%s %p\n" | sort -nr | head -n 10
+    3. sudo ls -lR / | sort -k 5 -rn | head -n 10
-    2. None of these work.
+    4. None of these work.
 I need to provide more context.
     Choice:

 When you chose a command, it will execute it for you.